Three Types of Oil Painting Canvas

 Featuring a Line of Small Oil Paintings

 small-scaled art for saleI am pleased to bring your attention to a line of small gallery-quality oil paintings.
 These little paintings are available in a wide variety of themes and are small enough to fit in tight spaces.
 You can proudly display them wherever space is cramped, like hallways, stairways, bookshelves, or ledges.
 Dress up confined areas such as dorm rooms, offices, and work cubicles.
 Or even on the walls of your tiny house, RV, or houseboat.
-These small 6×6-inch or 6×8-inch works of art on gallery-wrap stretched canvas will fit anywhere there is a limited amount of wall space you want to decorate or spruce up.
+These small 6×6-inch or 6×8-inch works of art on premium gallery-wrap stretched canvas will fit anywhere there is a limited amount of wall space you want to decorate or spruce up.

 Small Oil Paintings on Canvas